 Our ability to generate revenue and to fund our commercial operations and development programs is dependent on the sale of Korlym to treat patients with Cushing's syndrome.
 Physicians will prescribe Korlym only if they determine that it is preferable to other treatments, even if those treatments are not approved for Cushing's syndrome.
-Because Cushing's syndrome is rare, most physicians are inexperienced diagnosing or caring for patients with the illness and it can be hard to persuade them to identify appropriate patients and treat them with Korlym.
+Most physicians are inexperienced diagnosing or caring for patients with Cushing's syndrome and it can be hard to persuade them to identify appropriate patients and treat them with Korlym.